nganvnguyen/nganvnguyen/README.md

 ## Hi there 👋 I'm Ngan.
 You can call me Naomi!

 Data Analyst | SQL • Excel • Python • Power BI
-Driven by a love for uncovering patterns, explaining the “why,” and translating data into insights that spark smarter decisions.
+Driven by a motivation for uncovering patterns and proble solving with a background in Mathematics and Computer Science, explaining the “why,” and translating data into insights that spark smarter decisions.